 Bring to a boil over medium-high heat, stirring frequently.
 Reduce heat, cover pot loosely and boil gently.
 Stir and continue crushing grapes until softened, about 5 to 10 minutes.

 Strain grapes through a dampened jelly bag or fine-meshed strainer or dampened cheesecloth in a sieve collecting the juice in a bowl.
 Leave the strained juice overnight in the refrigerator to allow the white crystals that sometimes form to settle.
 In the morning, pour off the juice carefully, discarding the sediment, if any, at the bottom.

-Measure out 4 cups (leave the rest for another batch).
-Heat the sugar in a double boiler; with 4 cups of juice, you’ll need 3 cups of sugar.
-Bring the juice to a full rolling boil, then add the heated sugar and bring the mixture back to a full rolling boil.
-Boil quickly, stirring, until the candy thermometer reads 8 degrees above the boiling point (about 220°F) or until the jelly sheets off the spoon.
-Skim and pour into jelly glasses and seal.
+Measure out 4 cups (leave the rest for another batch) and heat to a boil in a stainless-steel saucepan.
+For 4 cups of juice, you’ll need to add 3 cups of sugar and bring the mixture back to a full rolling boil.
+Boil quickly, stirring, until the candy thermometer reads 8 degrees above the boiling point of water (about 220°F) or until the jelly sheets off a spoon.